 - Unexpected travel delays/missed connections.

 If you’re nervous about getting on a plane, don’t ever feel like you are alone.
 Many people have to work through feelings of anxiety while on a flight.
-One of the things that helps me is to use essential oils (apply them before the flight so that the scent isn’t too strong for fellow passengers).
+One of the things that help me is to use essential oils (apply them before the flight so that the scent isn’t too strong for fellow passengers).
 We also rely on deep breathing techniques for anxiety to feel more grounded.

 Checking In to the Hotel

 Some might not even give this a second thought, but the entire process of checking in to a hotel can be terrifying for others.
 If I’m honest, this really isn’t my favorite either.
 I’m always afraid of my credit card being declined or the room being disgusting.
 This is especially true if they’re feeling anxious about being far away from home.

 - Their credit card being rejected.

 The list goes on and on.
 Your hotel is your home away from home when you’re traveling, so it’s not surprising that this can be a source of travel anxiety for some.
 It’s hard not knowing what to expect from a hotel until you arrive.
 You want to be comfortable and safe, and after hearing so many horror stories about hotels, it’s not surprising that people might worry.